-More and more organizations are looking to move their analytics and data warehouses to the cloud not only to take advantage of the flexibility new technologies can provide but also to empower their end-users with simple provisioning and instant access to data to better support a self-service BI model In order to be successful in moving analytic workloads to the cloud, it requires understanding the architectural decisions that will need to be made and the tradeoffs in making them.
-The speakers will discuss how to build a big data warehouse in order to maximize the full potential of the cloud, all while minimizing friction for self-service BI and analytics.
+Organizations are increasingly looking to move their analytics and data warehouses to the cloud—not only to take advantage of the flexibility new technologies can provide but also to empower their end users with simple provisioning and instant access to data to better support a self-service BI model.
+However, achieving success in moving analytic workloads to the cloud requires understanding the architectural decisions that will need to be made and the trade-offs in making them.

 Greg Rahn is a director of product management at Cloudera, where he is responsible for driving SQL product strategy as part of Cloudera’s analytic database product, including working directly with Impala.
 Over his 20-year career, Greg has worked with relational database systems in a variety of roles, including software engineering, database administration, database performance engineering, and most recently, product management, to provide a holistic view and expertise on the database market.
 Previously, Greg was part of the esteemed Real-World Performance Group at Oracle and was the first member of the product management team at Snowflake Computing.